 The leading scientific breakthoughs that led to a correct understanding

-The history of gout goes back over 4,000 years.
+Gout history goes back over 4,000 years.
 Gout is a very old, and distinguished, disease known to the ancient Egyptians, Greeks and Romans.
 The name of the disease, gout, from the Latin Gutta (drop) was first christened with a variety of additional names depending on where in the body the attack took place.
 Podagra, if it was the joint connecting the big toe to the foot; gonagra in the knees; chiagra in the hands.

-To-day these more specific terms have gone out of frequent usage, and the all encompassing term “gout” is normally used, irrespective of the location of the attack, although different adjectives may be placed in front of the word “gout,” to be more specific about the kind of gout being described –acute, chronic, tophaceous etc.
+To-day these more specific terms have gone out of frequent usage, and the all encompassing term “gout” is normally used, irrespective of the location of the attack, although different adjectives may be placed in front of the word “gout,” to be more specific about the kind of gout being described – acute, chronic, tophaceous etc.

 THE ANCIENTS AND THEIR CAUSES OF GOUT - The humours (humors) that were not funny.